legumeinfo/pandagma/README.md

    calling the pandagma workflows using singularity and conda.

-3. The typical usage for the family workflow is to run all steps from `ingest` through `ks_calc`; then evalute the Ks peaks and add a `ks_peaks.tsv` file to the data_fam directory; and then run the
+3. The typical usage for the family workflow is to run all steps from `ingest` through `ks_calc`; then evalute the Ks peaks and add a `ks_peaks.tsv` file to work directory; and then run the
    remaining steps (see **8** below).

-    An intermediate output file, `ks_peaks_auto.tsv`, is written to the data directory (and linked to the stats directory within the work directory).
-    This should be examined for biological plausibility, along with the other Ks results (histograms) in the pandagma_work/stats subdirectory.
+    An intermediate output file, `stats/ks_peaks_auto.tsv`, is written to the work directory This should be examined for biological plausibility, along with the other Ks results (histograms) in the pandagma_work/stats subdirectory.
     The `ks_peaks_auto.tsv` file can be examined and used to create a file named `ks_peaks.tsv` with changes relative to `ks_peaks_auto.tsv` if necessary to reflect known or suspected WGD histories.
-    See the example in get_data/get_family_7_3.sh.

 4. Run steps `ks_filter` through `summarize`.
     The family workflow can be run straight through, without providing a `ks_peaks.tsv` file;